An Overview Of General Bullying Facts

 Victims of bullying are instantly at risk of a litany of damaging emotional, mental, physical, and psychological ailments.
 Low self-esteem, overall shame, depression, anxiety, and social alienation are only the tip of the iceberg.
 Additional plights include poor quality of sleep, poor academic performance, bedwetting, altered eating habits, and more.

 Perpetrators of bullying are likelier to abuse drugs and alcohol, engage in truancy, exhibit poor academic performance, and struggle to maintain healthy relationships and friendships.
 Many individuals would argue that these effects are simply karmic, consequential manifestations of their mistreatment of others.
 While this may be true, dismissing the bully is not the right answer.
-Understanding why certain people choose to mistreat other people is a huge part of combatting the ill conduct and saving others from being on the receiving end of bullying.
+Understanding why certain people choose to mistreat other people is a huge part of combatting ill conduct and saving others from being on the receiving end of bullying.

 There are many reasons why people who witness bullying do not speak out or stand up for the victim.
 Sometimes, they are afraid of becoming targets.
 In other cases, they simply don't care.
 One of the most common misconceptions about bullying is that witnesses and bystanders experience little to no adverse effects.
 However, Very Well Family explains that this isn't true.

 Many people who witness the interactions between perpetrators and victims of bullying undergo a wide range of feelings and emotions.
 Some of the most common ones are uncertainty, fear, and guilt.
 Society often urges people to stand up for others, but this can be difficult.
-Children especially may understandably fear to be on the receiving end of the bully's wrath.
+Children especially may understandably fear being on the receiving end of the bully's wrath.
 Sometimes, witnesses also worry that speaking up and confronting the perpetrator will make matters worse.

-Adults who observe the bullying of their peers can alert the higher-ups in their community, whether it's their boss, manager, or even members of law enforcement.
 A degree of apprehension is understandable, but taking the right steps is imperative to ending bullying.
 Like it or not, witnesses and bystanders arguably have the most power to counteract the ill-treatment of others.

 The Huffington Post has a variety of helpful solutions for individuals who find themselves on the receiving end of cyberbullying.
 First and foremost, victims of cyberbullying should document all occurrences; this means taking screenshots and saving them, preferably on Dropbox, iCloud, or other similar places.
-The temptation to simply delete the nasty posts or messages may be great, but documenting the behavior shows a pattern and can truly come in handy if additional steps need to be taken.
+The temptation to simply erase the nasty posts or messages may be great, but documenting the behavior shows a pattern and can truly come in handy if additional steps need to be taken.

 Blocking the cyberbullies is also another effective means of combating cyberbullying.
 Many people often fall into the trap of engaging or arguing with the perpetrator; rarely does this engender desirable outcomes.
 As a matter of fact, this is usually what most cyberbullies are hoping for.
 Conversing with people who employ the internet as a weapon to target others is a waste of time.
 Blocking and reporting the account is always more effective and productive.
 In some very extreme cases, cyberbullies will create multiple accounts for the sake of targeting their victims.
 This manner of behavior indicates a disturbing pathology of sorts and should certainly be screenshotted, documented, and stored in a safe place.